Making Life Manageable After (that crazy decision to have) 2 Kids

 I feel like if I had a series, this would probably be PART 2.
 But sometimes you just have to write where you are.
-And I know this can help some people because you are going to be here soon.
+And I know this can help some people because you are going to be here soon, because you decided to start life with two kids.

 Jake and I were just talking today about how it finally feels like, after SEVEN months, we are in a groove with our TWO children.
 I mentioned a couple months ago that life with two finally felt manageable (and that was true!) but now I feel like we finally reentering a season that tickles the edge of NORMAL again.
 A new normal.